 The quick poll: name your favorite iris fragrance, or go ahead and tell us what you have against iris perfumes.

 Aedes de Venustas Iris Nazarena is available in 100 ml Eau de Parfum, $245.
-You can buy it from the Aedes website.
+For buying information, see the listing for Aedes de Venustas under Perfume Houses.

 1. Just to clarify, we don't take direct advertising from perfume brands for precisely this reason — I'd rather not be in the position of reviewing products made by our advertisers.
 Since some retailers have started introducing their own branded perfumes, and since I also don't want to ignore great fragrances, which are after all few and far between, here we are.
 But I will readily admit that if I didn't think Iris Nazarena was wonderful, I probably wouldn't review it at all, so in that sense, I think you can say that this isn't a totally objective review, if such a thing indeed exists.